osgilliath/maniacs-guide-to-the-galaxy/README.md

 It uses the Lorent'z factor to calculate the dilation:<br/>
 $\gamma = \frac{1}{\sqrt{1 - \frac{v^2}{c^2}}}$

-It's a kind of work in progress right now, the entire program is sorted, I just have to improve the GUI.
+It's a kind of work in progress right now, the entire program is sorted, I just have to improve the GUI.<br/>
+I have uploaded two files, both of which have the same function just different UIs.